-When you’re scouting for a home here, you’ll need to undertake some research to learn about the location and the locale, the market and the procedures and requirements for property rental and purchase here.
+When you’re scouting for a home in Mexico, you’ll need to undertake some research to learn about the location and the locale, the market, and the procedures and requirements for property purchase here.

-- have lived in the area for some years;
+- have lived in the area for at least some years;

 - know the local market, the terrain, the neighborhoods, and the local highlights;

 - be prepared to be upfront with you about any local issues and low-lights, helping you to make informed choices;